svc333/overview/whats-new/index.md

 New as of: 16 November 2017
 {: #iam-nov17}

 The introduction of resource groups within your {{site.data.keyword.Bluemix_notm}} account has opened up a new way for you to assign access.
 Users and service IDs can be assigned access to all services within a resource group enabling you to quickly assign access to more than one resource at a time.
 You can also customize access for each user or service ID by assigning access to just some services within a resource group, or you choose to assign access to individual resources down to the service instance level.
-For more information about the features that you can take advantage of by using IAM, see [What features does IAM provide?](/docs/iam?topic=iam-iamoverview#features)
+See [What features does IAM provide?](/docs/iam?topic=iam-iamoverview#features) for more information about the features that you can take advantage of by using IAM.

 ### Customize your dashboard view
 New as of: 16 November 2017